FrostyNick/fgit/readme.md

 # Getting Started

-> [!IMPORTANT]
-> This is a *very* early project.
-As a result, I haven't added a prompt for where your project folder should be.
-You should change the `projects_path` value in [fgit.sh](fgit.sh) to be where you place your projects.
-Create the folder of your choice if it doesn't exist.
-By default `~/p` is used.

-If it worked, you can run `fgit` for help and examples.
+If the installation worked, you can run `fgit` for help and examples.

-`git pull` to update.
-There might be a merge conflict if you changed the projects_path.
-That's on the roadmap to fix.
+Consider leaving a star if you found this tool useful.

 ## Troubleshooting

-- If you are in `/tmp/tmp.xxx/`, you can do `cd -` to go back. /tmp folder should delete everything after restart.
+- If you are in `/tmp/tmp.xxx/`, you can type `cd -` to go back. /tmp folder should delete everything after restart.
 And if nothing went wrong it's deleted after repo is pulled.

 # Roadmap

-- [ ] Projects path prompt and config file, so updating doesn't create a git conflict.
 - [ ] Make typing "https://github.com/" optional while not breaking other websites that use git.
 - [ ] Other things I forgot to write here.
 Open to suggestions.